luisbocanegra/kde-material-you-colors/README.md

 # Notes

 - To update color with `plasma-apply-colorscheme` (utility provided by plasma developers), the file containing the new color scheme must have a different name than the current one, to workaround this the program creates two scheme files with different names, then applies one after the other.
 As a result you end up with duplicated color schemes and maybe some lag while updating schemes.

+- The wallpaper is obtained in the following order:

+  - First, uses the [Plasma Desktop Scripting API](https://develop.kde.org/docs/plasma/scripting/api/) to read Wallpaper plugin configuration.

+  - If the previous fails it uses the [KWin Scripting API](https://develop.kde.org/docs/plasma/kwin/api/) and [KWin's Screenshot plugin](https://github.com/KDE/kwin/tree/master/src/plugins/screenshot) to take a Screenshot of the Desktop view

 ## Bug reporting / Feature requests / Contributing